-In case you missed it, yesterday was National Agriculture Day.
-I had the opportunity to share a few words on CNN Eatocracy and hopefully encourage folks to consider how agriculture impacts our lives daily.
+National Agriculture Day is a great opportunity to talk to a farmer.
+I had the opportunity to share a few words on CNN Eatocracy this week to encourage people to consider how agriculture impacts our lives daily.

-Even though farmers and ranchers may be overlooked when it comes to influence on our food supply, this group of folks has a huge impact on our daily lives.
+Even though farmers and ranchers may be overlooked when it comes to influencing our food supply, this group of folks has a huge impact on our daily lives.
 Most of the non-food products we use on a daily basis include by-products from livestock animals and crops.
-Cotton fibers make up a large amount of our favorite clothing and many crops are used to generate energy and fuel.
-Agriculture has a huge impact on rural business and economies, providing jobs, sources of tax revenue, and many farm organizations make large food donations possible for crisis and hunger relief.
+Cotton fibers make up a large amount of our favorite clothing and many crops are used to generate energy and fuel. agriculture has a huge impact on rural businesses and economies, providing jobs, sources of tax revenue, and many farm organizations make large food donations possible for crisis and hunger relief.

 What National Ag Day Means to Me

 This day has personal significance to me.
 A few years ago, someone asked why I was proud to be a part of agriculture.
 After traveling and working on farms and ranches across the country, I have gained a greater appreciation for the commitment that members of the agriculture community make to improve our daily lives.